Reginald William James (1891-1964)

 The drift was to the west, and an observation on the 31st (Sunday) showed that the ship had made eight miles during the week.
 James and Hudson rigged the wireless in the hope of hearing the monthly message from the Falkland Islands.
 This message would be due about 3.20 a.m. on the following morning, but James was doubtful about hearing anything with our small apparatus at a distance of 1630 miles from the dispatching station.
 We heard nothing, as a matter of fact, and later efforts were similarly unsuccessful.
 The conditions would have been difficult even for a station of high power.

-topics.
-He is our physicist, magnetician etc, a B.Sc.
+He is our physicist, magnetician etc, a B.Sc. and really

-and really very learned, so we always find it very
+very learned, so we always find it very interesting to discuss

-poor Jimmy (James) shuts up as he does not think science
+discussions that poor Jimmy (James) shuts up as he does

-a quiet temperament fairly took the house by storm with
+being of rather a quiet temperament fairly took the house

-due to the friction produced by a small insect with 'funf
+was due to the friction produced by a small insect with

-tousand hundred and fumfty funf legs'.
-Being himself a
+'funf tousand hundred and fumfty funf legs'.
+Being himself

 - Marston, James and I were working down in the hold after extracting cases close by where the water was coming in and down there we could plainly hear the deadly stream of running water below us.
 Meanwhile the noise of the ship breaking up was deafening.

 Other Crew of the Endurance Expedition